tatsuyafujisaki/android-playground/markdown/navigation.md

   * `<deepLink>`

 # How to save and store NavController's state during a configuration change or a system-initiated process death
-* NavHostFragment automatically saves and restores NavController's state during configuration changes or system-initiated process death even if you programatically set a graph.
+* NavHostFragment automatically saves and restores NavController's state during configuration changes or system-initiated process death even if you programmatically set a graph.
 I verified that.
   * Search https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:navigation/navigation-fragment/src/main/java/androidx/navigation/fragment/NavHostFragment.kt for `onSaveInstanceState` to find the implementation.
 * However, if you have to manually do that, you can do as follows.